-With respect to fundamental policy number 1 above, senior securities may include any obligation or instrument issued by a Fund evidencing indebtedness.
+With respect to fundamental policy number 7 above, senior securities may include any obligation or instrument issued by a Fund evidencing indebtedness.
 The 1940 Act generally prohibits funds from issuing senior securities, although it does not treat certain transactions as senior securities, such as certain derivatives, short sales, reverse repurchase agreements, firm commitment agreements and standby commitments, provided certain conditions are met.

-For purposes of applying the terms of fundamental policy number 4 above, the Adviser will, on behalf of each Fund as applicable, make reasonable determinations as to the appropriate industry classification to assign to each issuer of securities in which a Fund invests.
+For purposes of applying the terms of Commodity Strategy ETF's and Fortune 500 ETF's fundamental policy regarding industry concentration above, the Adviser will, on behalf of each Fund as applicable, make reasonable determinations as to the appropriate industry classification to assign to each issuer of securities in which a Fund invests.
 As a general matter, the Funds consider an industry to be a group of companies whose principal activities, products or services offered give them a similar economic risk profile vis à vis issuers active in other sectors of the economy.
 The definition of what constitutes a particular industry is therefore an evolving one, particularly for issuers in industries that are new or are undergoing rapid development.
 Some issuers could reasonably fall within more than one industry category.
 For example, some companies that sell goods over the Internet (including issuers of securities in which certain of the Funds invest) were initially classified as Internet companies, but over time have evolved into the economic risk profiles of retail companies.
 The Adviser will use its reasonable efforts to assign each issuer to the category which it believes is most appropriate.
-In making such determinations for the Commercial Real Estate ETF and the Mortgage ETF, the Adviser will not consider direct or indirect investments in borrowings related to real estate markets (including pooled instruments) to constitute concentration in a particular real estate industry or group of real estate industries.
+In making such determinations, the Adviser will not consider direct or indirect investments in borrowings related to real estate markets (including pooled instruments) to constitute concentration in a particular real estate industry or group of real estate industries.
 A Fund will consider, to the extent practicable, the holdings of investment companies in which the Fund invests for purposes of determining compliance with the Fund's concentration policy.
+Commodity Strategy ETF's fundamental policy regarding industry concentration will not limit any purchase by the Fund of any commodity-related instruments.